Alexis Arts: Early life

 Illusionist Alexis Arts as a child actor with Tato Russo in Shakespeare's, 'A Comedy of Errors'.

 Arts was born into a family with a strongly artistic and theatrical background.
 His father was an illusionist and engineer, from whom Arts learnt many magical skills from a young age.
 Off stage, Alexis was an exceptional achiever at school, displaying a strong aptitude for mathematics — a skill which has been a contributing factor in how he has able to invent his original illusions and mind power stunts.

 Arts began his on-stage acting career at the age of 5, acting for two years alongside the respected Italian actor and theatre director, Tato Russo in Shakespeare's A Comedy of Errors.
 At five, Arts first exhibited his magical skills in an improvised section within a theatrical show.
 Then, a year later he began studying ballet, which would later form a key component of his stage shows.
 Growing up in these artistic fields, his talents were cultivated and allowed to develop through exposure to many experienced performers, one being leading quick-change actor Arturo Brachetti.

 Work as a Creative Director

 Arts worked as the creative director for the hit musical 'Aladin', with the music of the band Pooh - one of the most popular bands in Italy.
 During this time his duties included developing special effects for the show, including a flying carpet (with two people on board) for this much talked about show that appeared on national news and was frequently sold-out.

-Another theatre adaptation that Arts worked on was Cartoon Network's Ben 10 The Musical.
-For this Arts was in charge of making this well-known, other-worldly cartoon an on stage reality, and bringing the personalities of the individual alien characters to life in front of a live audience.
-To do so he drew on his magical and pyrotechnic skills to create flame-shooting aliens, disappearance illusions, flying aliens, and quick-change switches of alien characters.
+Arts also worked on the theatre adaptation of Cartoon Network's Ben 10 The Musical.
+For this Arts interpreted other-worldly cartoons and aliens for the live stage.
+He used quick-changes, disappearance illusions, and pyrotechnic skills to create flame-shooting and flying alien characters.

 In addition to such productions, Arts has also developed special on-stage effects as creative director for the world tour of the Italian singer, Gigi D'Alessio.